One-sided Frobenius pairs in extriangulated categories: Introduction

 In Section $2$, we give some terminology and some preliminary results.

-In Section $3$, we recall the notion of left ($n$-)cotorsion pairs with respect to $\xi$ in $\mathscr{C}$, and then by virtue of an equivalent characterization of $n$-cotorsion pairs \cite{ZPY}, we establish a relation between $n$-cotorsion pairs and cotorsion pairs (Proposition \ref{prop-6}).
+In Section $3$, we recall the notion of left (resp. right) $n$-cotorsion pairs with respect to $\xi$ in $\mathscr{C}$, and then by virtue of an equivalent characterization of $n$-cotorsion pairs in \cite{ZPY}, we establish a relation between $n$-cotorsion pairs and cotorsion pairs (Proposition \ref{prop-6}).

 In Section $4$, we introduce the notions of left Frobenius pairs and left (weak) Auslander-Buchweitz contexts with respect to $\xi$ in $\mathscr{C}$.
 For a subcategory $\mathcal{X}$ of $\mathscr{C}$, $\mathcal{X}^{\wedge}$ denotes the subcategory of $\mathscr{C}$ consisting of objects with finite $\mathcal{X}$-resolution dimension.
 Let $(\mathcal{X},\omega)$ be a left Frobenius pair in $\mathscr{C}$.
 We show that $\mathcal{X}^{\wedge}$ is closed under $\xi$-extensions, cocones of $\xi$-deflations, cones of $\xi$-inflations and direct summands (Theorem \ref{thm-4.9}).
 Then we show how to obtain (left) cotorsion pairs from left Frobenius pairs (Theorem \ref{thm-ftoc}).
 Finally, we introduce the notion of left (weak) Auslander-Buchweitz contexts.